DSchroer/schroer.ca/source/_posts/minecraft.md

 Download the [forge server installer](http://files.minecraftforge.net/) from the project website.
 This will be the application that runs the server and loads our mods.
 It will automatically install the Minecraft server and configure it for us.

 Create a file called `server.properties` and fill all the properties that you want to use.
 A complete list of the default properties can be found on the [Minecraft Wiki](https://minecraft.gamepedia.com/Server.properties).
-Make sure to customize them to your liking.
+Make sure to customize the settings to your liking.

 Finally create a `Dockerfile` with the following contents: